 While I recently retired from canine SAR, during that time period I trained and certified three dogs as wilderness live find search dogs, two dogs to the State Advanced Level.
 One of these dogs I also trained and certified twice at the Federal Emergency Management Agency’s (FEMA) Advanced Level Live Find Disaster Dog Evaluation.
 Another dog I trained and certified twice to the State Advanced Level in Human Remains Detection.
 I was the founder and former Training Director for the Massachusetts Rescue & Recovery K9 Unit and I was a founder, former Chairperson and Canine Evaluator with the Massachusetts State Search and Rescue Federation.
 I also was a Canine Handler with the Federal Emergency Management Agency’s (FEMA) Urban Search and Rescue, Massachusetts Task Force 1 since 1994 as well as FEMA Lead Live Find Disaster Dog Evaluator and a FEMA Human Remains Detection Evaluator.
 In these capacities, I have worked with numerous SAR dogs over the years and I freely shared my knowledge and experience, helping many people achieve their SAR certifications.
 In recognition of my consistent dedication to the promotion of volunteer canine SAR in Massachusetts and to the training I gave my dogs and to my fellow handlers, the Massachusetts State Senate awarded me a “Massachusetts State Senate Citation,” a legislative award of distinction.

 As a NACSW Faculty Member, I have instructed at most of the K9 Nose Work® Training Camps held in Pennsylvania, Georgia, Colorado and Oregon.
 Currently, I serve as a NACSW Judge and Certifying Official-in-Training for NACSW sanctioned K9 Nose Work® Competition Trials.
 I have been teaching K9 Nose Work® classes for several years now and I bring my past training experience to my students, many of whom now are among New England’s top title holders in K9 Nose Work®.
-I also am the instructor of four of the six canine teams on the East Coast who have obtained their NW3 Elite Titles.
-That means they will be competing in this year’s NACSW National Invitationals being held this coming May in Loveland, Colorado.
+I also am the instructor of six canine teams who have obtained their NW3 Elite Titles.
+Some of these NW3 Elite handlers will be competing in this year’s NACSW National Invitationals being held this coming May in Loveland, Colorado.
 Please see the “Accolades Page” of my website www.scentinelnosework.com for a listing of my other students’ successes in K9 Nose Work®.
 Congratulations to all!!!